GSto/digital-garden/notes/luck.md

 ## Luck and Success

 > "you're going to participate in what I call the Ovarian Lottery.
 And that is the most important thing that's ever going to happen to you in your life.
-It's going to determine way more than what school you go to, how hard you work, all kinds of things." - Warren Buffet
+It's going to determine way more than what school you go to, how hard you work, all kinds of things." <footer>Warren Buffet</footer>

 > "Mild success can be explainable by skills and labor.
-Wild success is attributable to variance." - Nassim Taleb,Fooled by Randomness
+Wild success is attributable to variance." <footer>Nassim Taleb, _Fooled by Randomness_</footer>

 When it comes to success, Luck matters more in an absolute sense and hard work matters more in a relative sense.